Sharing Knowledge Is How We All Grow

 WHAT IT MEANS FOR SKILLS FUND & WHAT IT MEANS FOR YOU

-Skills Fund takes our informal motto very seriously: “We don’t finance students to attend crappy programs.”
+Skills Fund takes our informal motto very seriously: “We partner with schools worth your time and money.”
 Skills Fund believes that a student’s personal and financial investment in higher ed should lead to a real “Return on Education.”

 “Return on Education” is a term we’ve adapted from “Return on Investment”.
 When a student invests his or her time and money in a program, we want to equate the skills obtained in program with a real return.